thewhodidthis/vim-robert/readme.md

-> This way I only need edit colors in my terminal
+> This way I only need edit colors in my terminal, works with vim version 8.1 and above